firstcontributions/first-contributions/cli-tool-tutorials/github-cli-tutorial.md

 - Git installed (how to install [git](https://git-scm.com/downloads))
 - Github account

-Now we need to install the github-cli tool in our system by following the [official documentation](https://github.com/cli/cli#installation).
+Now we need to install the `github-cli` tool in our system by following the [official documentation](https://github.com/cli/cli#installation)

 After that, we need to login in the CLI, so enter this command:
 ```bash